wimex/AdventOfCode2022/README.md

 It's that time of the year again!
 Random solutions to the Advent of Code challenge (https://adventofcode.com).
 This year, it's in ... (rolls dice) ...
 RUBY!

+## 😰 Mistakes were made
+This year, I'm also trying something new: I'll make a commit whenever I try to submit a new answer.
+If the answer is correct, then it's going to be the last commit, if not, the progress can be inspected as I (hopefully) figure out what's wrong with it.

 ## 🎬 To get started
 You'll need `Ruby >= 3.1`.
 The easiest way to setup the environment is to use `asdf`, the `.tool-versions` file will select the preferred version automatically.